2013 Fiesta Bowl

 The 2013 Tostitos Fiesta Bowl was a postseason college football bowl game played on Thursday, January 3, 2013, at University of Phoenix Stadium in Glendale, Arizona.
 The Kansas State Wildcats, champions of the Big 12 Conference, played the Oregon Ducks, an at-large selection from the Pac-12 Conference.
 It was the only bowl game of the season to feature two top-10 ranked teams, other than the 2013 BCS National Championship Game.

 The game started at 6:30 p.m.
 (MST) and aired on ESPN.
 Oregon won the game by a score of 35 points to 17 over Kansas State, making its second Fiesta Bowl title for the Ducks (first since 2001 in the 2002 Fiesta Bowl).

 Preview

 This was the first time Kansas State and Oregon played each other.
-They were scheduled to meet during the 2012 regular season but the game was cancelled due to scheduling conflicts.
+They were scheduled to meet during the 2011 and 2012 regular seasons but the games were cancelled due to scheduling conflicts.
 On November 11, 2012, both schools were undefeated (10–0) and were ranked #1 or #2 in the polls and the BCS rankings.
 However, both schools lost their eleventh game of the season on November 17 to fall from the national championship race.
 Each finished the regular season with an 11–1 record.

 This was the fourth Fiesta Bowl to match a Big 12 (formerly Big Eight) team and a Pac-12 (formerly Pacific-10) team.
 The previous such Fiesta Bowls occurred in 1983 (Oklahoma vs. Arizona State), 2002 (Colorado, then representing the Big 12, against Oregon) and 2012 (Oklahoma State vs. Stanford).